This is page 7 of the story, “Living in Thailand” – the first page is HERE.

 The boy went on breathing for over a half-hour WITHOUT any kind of support system.
 I was really clueless that this could happen – but there it was… he was breathing not four meters from me – clearly visible from the rhythmic rise and fall of the sheet that covered his chest – and the monitor which read about fifteen breaths per minute.

 The boy’s sister and farang husband came in and looked and cried and held the boy’s arm and all cried together.
 Very surreal considering the boy was still breathing.

 The family left and they removed the boy after an hour.
 They washed up the bed, changed linens.
 The body guys came and took the boy onto their cart.

 The next one to fill that slot – I’ll call slot number two – was a guy that had either just been shot, knifed, or had an accident.
 But the only thing I could see was just profuse amounts of blood coming from his mouth, and head.
 He was hooked up to a bag of blood but it was a small bag.
 When I went in the lunchroom I was only one and a half meters away from him and I could see the fresh blood streaming down his neck.
 There was a large spot on the sheets under his head and getting bigger every minute.

 The guy made no move and when the monitor went “0” nobody knew.
 The monitor either didn’t give the beep – or, they didn’t have him hooked up to it.
-There was one there besides him, but an older model that didn’t have large enough numbers for me to read from four meters away and so I never knew if it was even on.
+There was one there beside him, but an older model that didn’t have large enough numbers for me to read from four meters away and so I never knew if it was even on.